 It can be scary to start your relationships from scratch, especially when you rely on people for solidarity as well as friendship.
 However, going abroad can be a great way to see first-hand what LGBT life, both social and political, looks like in a totally different environment.

 Whether it's the tightly-knit small-town scene, or the metropolitan paradise that you're experiencing for the first time, or a small circle of trusted friends, the new community you build will expand your understanding of the diversity of LGBT experiences.
 Who knows, you could end up adding some international branches to your chosen family tree, and learning a great deal from your studying abroad as an LGBT.

 One thing that gives me comfort is that there are LGBT people everywhere in the world.
 Regardless of the oppressiveness of their environment, they are surviving and working towards happiness.

 Going abroad can be a frightening prospect for some LGBT folks, especially if the country of your dreams is not the greatest for LGBT rights.
-However, living abroad offers unique personal, professional, and academic opportunities (and OutAbroad has some great recommendations of LGBT friendly countries for study abroad).
+However, living abroad offers unique personal, professional, and academic opportunities.
 Although sometimes the world's hostility can be dispiriting, for me at least, one thing that gives me comfort is that there are LGBT people everywhere in the world.
 Regardless of the oppressiveness of their environment, they are surviving and working towards happiness.
 Even if you don't meet other LGBT people in your host country, they are out there, and you are not alone.